With a doctor shortage looming, those practicing now say the profession is in decline and the doctor-patient relationship will continue to suffer.

 PAs earn a master’s degree through one of the 196 accredited programs in the United States, where Katz says there are often 10 times more applicants than open seats.
 To help keep up with demand, an additional 66 PA programs are expected to start up within the next five years.

 During the 1960s and ‘70s, there was a rush of new medical schools opening their doors to students.
-But not one opened from 1986 until Florida State University was accredited in 2005, according to the AAMC.
+But not one opened from 1986 until Florida State University was accredited in 2005.

 Today, there are 141 accredited medical schools in the United States — three are currently teaching their first class of students.
 Another nine universities have applied for accreditation with the Liaison Committee on Medical Education.